 - Professional Graduate Diploma in Musical Directing

 - Artist Diploma

+- Advanced PG Diploma in Music

 - Advanced Postgraduate Diploma in Music

 - MEd in Learning and Teaching in the Arts

 Foreign schools are not eligible to certify Pell Loans or Grants.

 How much can I borrow?